-7. Select OK to record to apply the new configuration to the VoIP packet collector which will also re-configure the VoIP recording channels.
+5. Select OK to apply the new configuration to the VoIP packet collector which will also re-configure the VoIP recording channels.

-If you change the configuration while recording, then all active recordings on all VoIP recording channels will terminate when you select OK on the VoIP Provider Settings dialog.
+If you change the configuration while recording, then all active recordings on all VoIP recording channels will terminate when you select OK on the Packet Collector Settings dialog.